Deep Reinforcement Learning Attention Selection for Person Re-Identification: Re-ID Attention Selection by Reinforcement Learning

-We formulate the identity alignment noisy pixel removal as a discriminative learning problem.
-This allows to correlate directly the identity alignment noisy pixel removal process with the learning objective of an ``agent'' by recursively {\em rewarding} or punishing the learning process.
+We formulate the re-id attention selection as a reinforcement learning problem \cite{kaelbling1996reinforcement}.
+This allows to correlate directly the re-id attention selection process with the learning objective of an ``agent'' by recursively {\em rewarding} or punishing the learning process.
 In essence, the aim of model learning is to achieve an optimal identity discriminative attending action policy $a = \pi(\mathbf{s})$ of an agent, i.e. a mapping function, that projects a state observation $\mathbf{s}$ (model input) to an action prediction $a$.
-In this work, we exploit the Q-learning technique for learning the proposed IIPRL agent, due to its sample efficiency advantage for a small set of actions \cite{watkins1989learning,gu2016q}.
+In this work, we exploit the Q-learning technique for learning the proposed IDEAL agent, due to its sample efficiency advantage for a small set of actions \cite{watkins1989learning,gu2016q}.
 Formally, we aim to learn an optimal state-value function which measures the maximum sum of the current reward ($R_t$) and all the future rewards ($R_{t+1}, R_{t+2}, \cdots$) discounted by a factor $\gamma$ at each time step $t$:

 Once $Q^*(\mathbf{s}, a)$ is learned, the optimal policy $\pi^*(\mathbf{s})$ can be directly inferred by selecting the action with the maximum $Q^*(\mathbf{s}, a)$ value in model deployment.
-More specifically, the agent interacts with each data sample in a sequential episode, which can be considered as a Markov decision process (MDP)~\cite{Puterman1994MDP}.
-For our purpose, we need to design a specific MDP for identity alignment discriminative noisy pixel removal, as described below.
+More specifically, the reinforcement learning agent interacts with each data sample in a sequential episode, which can be considered as a Markov decision process (MDP)~\cite{Puterman1994MDP}.
+For our purpose, we need to design a specific MDP for re-id discriminative attention selection, as described below.